johnnyhuy/dotnet-appointment-system/README.md

 - [Testing controller logic](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/testing?view=aspnetcore-2.1)
 - [Integration testing in ASP .NET Core](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-2.1)

+### Third-party packages used

+This is a rough list of external packages used in the project.

+- jQuery
+- flatpickr
+- Bootstrap 4
+- Moq
+- xUnit

 ## License

 This project is licensed under the MIT license, see [LICENSE](https://github.com/johnnyhuy/wdt-assignment-one/blob/master/LICENSE) for more information.